Abimurugan33/Retail-Business-Intelligence-Customer-Analytics/README.md

 **🛠️ Process Followed**

--Reviewed table relationships and keys
+- Reviewed table relationships and keys

--Checked for NULL values and duplicates
+- Checked for NULL values and duplicates

--Used JOINS to combine tables
+- Used JOINS to combine tables

--Applied SUM(), AVG(), COUNT() for metrics
+- Applied SUM(), AVG(), COUNT() for metrics

--Used window functions like RANK() and LAG()
+- Used window functions like RANK() and LAG()

--Performed month, week, and state-based analysis
+- Performed month, week, and state-based analysis

 **📊 Key Insights**